The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 1:15

-If you find your coffee is still too bitter after adjusting the water temperature, consider adding a pinch of fine sea salt to cut some of the bitterness.
+If your coffee is still too bitter after adjusting the water temperature, consider adding a pinch of fine sea salt to reduce the bitterness.
 It works!

 Master the Pouring Technique

-The pouring technique is a critical aspect of brewing pour-over coffee.
-It not only determines the extraction rate of the coffee but also significantly influences the flavor profile of the final brew.
+The pouring technique is critical to brewing pour-over coffee.
+It not only determines the coffee's extraction rate but also significantly influences the flavor profile of the final brew.

 The first step in mastering the pouring technique is understanding the two main stages of the pour: the bloom and the pour itself.